Understanding NetBird Posture Checks

 Known Limitations

-iOS and Android do not allow applications to enumerate the device's local network interfaces, so ranges intended to match a peer's local NIC IPs (e.g. an office LAN like 192.168.1.0/24) cannot be evaluated on those platforms.
+The Android client does not report the device's local network interfaces to the management server, so ranges intended to match a peer's local NIC IPs (e.g. an office LAN like 192.168.1.0/24) cannot be evaluated on that platform.

-Ranges that target the public connection IP still work on mobile, because the management server observes that source IP itself — it does not depend on anything the client reports.
-So public CIDRs (e.g. 203.0.113.10/32, 1.0.0.0/24) and public-IP-based deny/allow rules behave the same on mobile as on desktop.
+Ranges that target the public connection IP still work on Android, because the management server observes that source IP itself and does not depend on anything the client reports.
+So public CIDRs (e.g. 203.0.113.10/32, 1.0.0.0/24) and public-IP-based deny/allow rules behave the same on Android as on desktop.

 Impact: